The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Perseus

-Named after the Greek mythology hero, Perseus used Medusa's severed head to turn the sea monster, Cetus, into stone.
-Perseus is located along the Milky Way, southwest of Cassiopeia's famous "W." During mid-August, when Earth passes through the remnants of comet Swift-Tuttle, many shooting stars appear to "rain" from its direction.
-This famous meteor shower is known as the Perseids.
-Perseus is home to several deep-sky objects and a famous eclipsing binary star Algol, whose name in Arabic translates to "head of the demon."
+Named after the Greek hero Perseus, who used Medusa's head to turn Cetus to stone, Perseus is located along the Milky Way, southwest of Cassiopeia's "W." The Perseids meteor shower, visible in mid-August, appears to "rain" from Perseus.
+Perseus is home to several deep-sky objects and the famous eclipsing binary star Algol.

 Pegasus